ABaddlesmere/MyPAL/README.md

 ## Features

-MyPAL is in early alpha.
+MyPAL is in alpha.
 This means so features from the API may be missing, but that doesn't mean they won't be implemented!
 There is a [Roadmap](https://github.com/ABaddlesmere/MyPAL#roadmap) available to view what features will be implemented on the journey up to release 1.0

 ## How do I use MyPAL?